In the previous post of the Selenium 4 blog series, we discussed some of the new features in Selenium 4.

 Then finally, we open the Google homepage with the network conditions simulated.

-Testing the location-based functionality of applications such as different offers, currencies, taxation rules, freight charges and date/time format for various geolocations is difficult because setting up the infrastructure for all of these physical geolocations is not a feasible solution.
+Testing the location-based functionality of applications such as different offers, currencies, taxation rules, freight charges and date/time format for various geolocations is difficult because setting up the infrastructure for all of these physical geolocations is often not a cost-effective solution.

 With mocking the geolocation, we could cover all the aforementioned scenarios and more.